gergoerdi/clash-compucolor2/README.md

 two flavors: using Clash, or using Verilator.
 The Verilator ones generally perform much better, but require installing Verilator and compiling with the `verilator` Cabal flag.

+## Limitations

+* The CRT 5027 video controller only implements the 64⨯32 character mode used by the Compcolor II

+* The serial data rate of the TMS 5501 is fixed at 9600 bps

+* Keyboard input is not implemented in any of the simulations

 # Synthesizing